-High levels of ozone pollution are particularly harmful for young children, seniors and those with respiratory and heart conditions.
-Vigorous outdoor exercise should be undertaken only in the early morning hours when ozone concentrations are lower.
+Ozone pollution can be particularly harmful for seniors, youth and those with respiratory or heart conditions.
+The air district advises people exercising outside to only do so in the early morning hours when the pollution levels are lower.

-To find out when a Spare the Air alert is in effect, residents can register at sparetheair.org, call 800-HELP-AIR, download the Spare the Air smartphone app or follow Spare the Air on Facebook or Twitter.
+To find out when a Spare the Air alert has been issued, people can sign up for email alerts at sparetheair.org; call 800-HELP-AIR (4357-247); download the Spare the Air smartphone app for iPhone or Android devices; or connect with Spare the Air on Facebook, Twitter or YouTube.